-Peer reviewers should not be put in a situation in which their impartiality may be questioned, or where suspicion could arise that recommendations are affected by elements that lie outside the scope of the review.
+Peer reviewers should not be put in a situation in which their impartiality may be questioned, or where suspicion could arise that their recommendations are affected by elements that are outside the scope of the review.
 To that effect, a clear set of conflict of interest rules are in place.
-Furthermore, peer reviewers should not engage in any contact with applicants and Host Institutions about the evaluation that they are participating in (neither during nor after the evaluation is over).
-Confidentiality is a contractual obligation and its breach can lead to the termination of the contract.
-The conflict of interest rules for Panel Members and Remote Referees are outlined in their expert contract and letter of appointment respectively (see Contract and Letter of Appointment for ERC Remote Referees of the ERC Rules of Submission and Evaluation under Horizon Europe).
+Furthermore, peer reviewers should not engage in any contact with applicants and Host Institutions about the evaluation that they are participating in (neither during nor after the evaluation).
+Confidentiality is a contractual obligation and its breach can lead to the termination of the contract or the letter of appointment.
+The conflict of interest rules for Panel Members and Remote Referees are outlined in their expert contract and letter of appointment, respectively.

-A list of conflicts of interests (see below) will be displayed in the on-line evaluation system, and the experts will be asked to confirm absence of conflict of interests when accepting to review and when submitting their individual review.
-Based on the information available, the Panel Chair shall avoid assigning proposals to reviewers who have a conflict of interest.
-Please note that it is the responsibility of the expert to declare the conflict of interest.
+A list of conflicts of interests (see below) will be displayed in the on-line evaluation system when experts are asked to review a proposal, and the experts will be asked to confirm the absence of conflict of interests when accepting to review a proposal and when submitting their individual review.
+Based on the information available, the Panel Chair shall avoid assigning proposals to

-&lt;sup>5 The personal data are processed in accordance with Regulation (EU) No 2018/1725.
+&lt;sup>4 The personal data are processed in accordance with Regulation (EU) No 2018/1725.